Kyle Tilley

 Kyle R. Tilley (born 16 February 1988) is a British professional racing driver.
-He mainly competes in historic motorsport and sports car racing such as the Historic Formula One Championship and IMSA SportsCar Championship; in IMSA, he drives in the LMP2 class for his team Era Motorsport.
+He mainly competes in historic motorsport and sports car racing such as the Historic Formula One Championship and IMSA SportsCar Championship and also the Nürburgring Langstrecken-Serie in IMSA, he drives in the LMP2 class for his team Era Motorsport and in NLS he competes for Lionspeed GP.
 He won the Asian Le Mans Series LMP2 championship in 2021.

 Other sports car series in which Tilley has raced include the Continental Tire SportsCar Challenge, Pirelli World Challenge, European Le Mans Series, and NASCAR Cup Series.

 Racing career

 Tilley originally participated in cycling before a knee injury forced him to quit the sport, and he began kart racing at the age of eight.
 He later raced in Formula Ford, a series with high financial demands that forced him to work three jobs—a delivery driver for a catering business, a mechanic for a Historic Formula One Championship team, and a sales assistant—to pay for crew members and the car.
 In 2010, he won the Castle Combe Formula Ford 1600 Pre 90 championship.